All Products

 OSS file

 Select an evaluation dataset file in JSONL format from OSS.
-The dataset must contain a 'question' field and other fields required for the evaluation.
-The 'question' field is used as the input for the application flow.
-The other required fields are used to calculate metric scores.
-For more information, see the 'Input fields' section in Appendix: Preset evaluation templates.
+The dataset must contain a 'question' field and other fields required for evaluation.
+The 'question' field is used as input for the application flow.
+Other fields calculate metric scores.
+For more information, see the 'Input fields' section in Evaluation templates.

 Application flow input mapping